Max von Sydow: 2010s

 In 2010, Sydow played a sinister German doctor in Martin Scorsese's Shutter Island, and Robin Hood's blind stepfather Sir Walter Loxley in Ridley Scott's Robin Hood.
 He received his second Academy Award nomination for his performance as a mute elderly renter in Stephen Daldry's Extremely Loud & Incredibly Close (2011), based on the novel by Jonathan Safran Foer.

-In April 2013, Sydow was honored at the Turner Classic Movie (TCM) Festival in Hollywood, with screenings of two of his classic films, Three Days of the Condor and The Seventh Seal.
+In April 2013, Sydow was honored at the Turner Classic Movie (TCM) Festival in Hollywood, with screenings of two of his best-known films, Three Days of the Condor and The Seventh Seal.

-In March 2014, Sydow provided the voice of an art forger named in The War of Art episode of The Simpsons.
+In March 2014, Sydow provided the voice of an art forger in "The War of Art", an episode of The Simpsons.

 In 2015, he played the explorer Lor San Tekka in Star Wars: The Force Awakens.
 In 2016, he joined the HBO series Game of Thrones as the Three-eyed Raven.
 For his performance, Sydow received his second Primetime Emmy Award nomination.

-In addition to his film and television work, Sydow also made forays into video games.
+Sydow made forays into video games.
 He voiced Esbern, a mentor of the protagonist in The Elder Scrolls V: Skyrim (2011), and narrated the game's debut trailer.
-He also lent his voice to the 2009 game Ghostbusters: The Video Game and reprised his role as Lor San Tekka in Lego Star Wars: The Force Awakens (2016).
+He lent his voice to the 2009 game Ghostbusters: The Video Game and reprised his role as Lor San Tekka in Lego Star Wars: The Force Awakens (2016).

 In 2018, Sydow appeared in Thomas Vinterberg's film Kursk, also known as The Command, based on the true story of the Kursk submarine disaster.

 His final role was in Nicholas Dimitropoulos's war drama Echoes of the Past (2021).
 He portrayed Nicolas Andreou, one of the last living survivors of the Kalavryta massacre of 1943 committed by Nazi troops during the Axis occupation of Greece.

-Personal life
+Personal life and death

 Max von Sydow married actress Christina Inga Britta Olin in 1951.
 They had two sons.
 The couple divorced in 1979.
-Von Sydow married French documentarian Catherine Brelet in 1997 and adopted Brelet's two adult sons from her previous marriage.
+Von Sydow in 1997 married Catherine Brelet, French director of a featurette for Sleepless (2001) (and director of the association Maison des métiers d'art français), and adopted Brelet's two adult sons from her previous marriage.

-Sydow relocated to Paris following his marriage to Brelet.
+Sydow moved to Paris following his marriage to Brelet.
 In 2002, he became a citizen of France, at which time he had to relinquish his Swedish citizenship.
 Sydow was reported to be either an agnostic or an atheist.
 In 2012, he told Charlie Rose in an interview that Ingmar Bergman had told him he would contact him after death to show him that there was a life after death.
-When Rose asked Sydow if he had heard from Bergman, he replied that he had but chose not to elaborate further on the exact meaning of this statement.
+When Rose asked Sydow if he had heard from Bergman, he replied that he had but chose not to elaborate further on the meaning of this statement.
 In the same interview, he described himself as a doubter in his youth but stated this doubt was gone and indicated he came to agree with Bergman's belief in the afterlife.

-Death

-Max von Sydow died on 8 March 2020 at his home in Provence, France, at age 90.
+Max von Sydow died on 8 March 2020 at his home in Provence, France, at age 90, just one month before his 91st birthday.